Please read Part I of Helen’s story here.

 John P. Looney died in 1947 in a tuberculosis sanitarium in El Paso, Texas.
 He had served 8 ½ years of his 14 year sentence.

-On July 2, 1949, Helen’s father, who had divorced her mother years before, died in Peoria, Illinois.
-He had remarried and worked as a fireman for the Central Illinois Light Company.
+On July 2, 1949, Helen’s father, who had divorced her mother in 1926, died in Peoria, Illinois.
+He had remarried two more times (his second wife passing away a few years into their marriage) and worked as a fireman for the Central Illinois Light Company.
 Helen was listed as Helen Wanders of Peru, Illinois in his obituary.

 For many years where Helen died or was buried was lost in records.
 With the many marriages and aliases used by Helen it was difficult to trace her.